Pathways to Care

-If a diagnosis is made, the GP will be advised of this by the specialist and the GP will take over the ongoing management of you or your loved one’s ’s care in the community.
+If a diagnosis is made, the GP will be advised of this by the specialist, and the GP will take over the ongoing management of you or your loved one’s care in the community.
 If a problem or difficulty arises, the GP will decide whether or not they can deal with it, and if not, refer you or your loved one back to the specialist.

-It is important go for regular general health checks with your GP so they can monitor blood pressure, cholesterol and general health.
+It is important to go for regular general health checks with your GP so they can monitor blood pressure, cholesterol and general health.

 Public Health Nurse, PHN

 A public health nurse works with people in their homes to help them to manage their condition.
-A public health nurse can help you to access home support services and respite services.
+A public health nurse can help you access home support and respite services.
 Contact your local health centre or talk to your GP to make contact with your Public Health Nurse.

-The following doctors specialise in diagnosing, treating and managing a diagnosis of dementia.
+The following doctors specialise in diagnosing, treating and managing diagnosis of dementia.
 Your GP can refer you to one of these specialists.

 A geriatrician is a doctor who specialises in medicine for older persons.
-In Ireland that means people who are over 65 years old.
+In Ireland, that means people who are over 65 years old.
 A geriatrician is often involved in working with people with dementia to help to manage symptoms and talk about medications.

 Psychiatrist of Later Life or Psychiatrist of Older Age

-A Psychiatrist of Later Life / Psychiatrist of Older Age is a doctor who specialises in the mental health of people over 65.
+A Psychiatrist of Later Life/Psychiatrist of Older Age is a doctor who specialises in the mental health of people over 65.
 This doctor works with people with dementia who experience depression or who experience symptoms that affect their personality and behaviour.
 This doctor can help you to manage symptoms and work with you to develop strategies to cope with your diagnosis.

 A psychiatrist is a doctor who specialises in diagnosing and treating a wide range of mental health problems, especially those of thinking and mood.
-Their assessment of a person can be particularly helpful in those cases where severe depression may be causing symptoms similar to those of dementia, making diagnosis difficult.
+Their assessment of a person can be constructive in those cases where severe depression may be causing symptoms similar to those of dementia, making diagnosis difficult.
 Persons under 65 may be referred to a psychiatrist.